MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 Before you install the client, check that computers have the required operating system versions and applications for Azure Information Protection: [Requirements for Azure Information Protection](../get-started/requirements-azure-rms.md).

-Then check the following prerequisites that might be needed for the Azure Information Protection client, listed next.
+Then check the additional prerequisites that might be needed for the Azure Information Protection client.

 ### Additional prerequisites for the Azure Information Protection client